islom-pardaboyev/image_to_text_converter/README.md

 # Image to Text Converter

-This is a **React** application that extracts text from an image using **Tesseract.js**, an OCR (Optical Character Recognition) engine.
+This is a **React** application that extracts text, an OCR (Optical Character Recognition) engine.
 It provides a user-friendly interface for uploading images and extracting text.

 ## Features

 ✅ Upload an image and extract text using OCR
 ✅ Responsive and modern UI using **Tailwind CSS**
-✅ Uses **Tesseract.js** for client-side text recognition
 ✅ Supports multiple image formats (JPG, PNG, etc.)
 ✅ Displays extracted text in a textarea

 ## Technologies Used

 - **React.js** – Frontend framework
-- **Tesseract.js** – OCR engine for text extraction
 - **Tailwind CSS** – Styling framework
 - **Lucide-react** – Icons for UI design